-Donald Trump Called Meryl Streep ‘Overrated’ After She Denounced Him At Golden Globes, But Just Over A Year Ago He Had Called Her An ‘Excellent’ Actress
+Donald Trump Called Meryl Streep ‘Overrated’ After She Denounced Him At Golden Globes, But Just Over A Year Ago He Had Called Her An ‘Excellent’ Actress [Opinion]

 In the world that Donald Trump inhabits, things can change very quickly.

 Critics often cite Trump’s inconsistency in holding down a view or an opinion for any substantial period of time without altering it.
-Ever since the President-elect announced his campaign from Trump Tower in 2015, there have been numerous instances where Donald Trump has changed his views on a matter, or his views about certain people.
-Sometimes he has taken a complete U-turn and admonished the same people he professed to love a while ago.
+Ever since the president-elect announced his campaign from Trump Tower in 2015, there have been numerous instances where Donald Trump has changed his views on a matter or his views about certain people.
+Sometimes, he has taken a complete U-turn and admonished the same people he professed to love a while ago.
 His long-brewing feud with news host Megyn Kelly, which dominated much of the headlines in 2016, was just one example of such fickleness.

-Now the President-elect finds himself embroiled in another feud with Meryl Streep, one of the finest actresses of her generation.
-Streep called out Trump during her acceptance speech of a lifetime achievement award at Golden Globes, tearing into him for his bullying rhetoric, and more specifically, for mocking a journalist’s physical disability in late 2015, as reported by the Washington Post.
+Now, the president-elect finds himself embroiled in another feud with Meryl Streep, one of the finest actresses of her generation.
+Streep called out Trump during her acceptance speech of a lifetime achievement award at the Golden Globes, tearing into him for his bullying rhetoric and, more specifically, for mocking a journalist’s physical disability in late 2015, as reported by the Washington Post.

 “But there was one performance this year that stunned me.
 It sank its hook in my heart not because it was good.
 It was — there was nothing good about it, but it was effective, and it did its job.
 It made its intended audience laugh and show their teeth.
 It was that moment when the person asking to sit in the most respected seat in our country imitated a disabled reporter, someone he outranked in privilege, power, and the capacity to fight back.

-Donald Trump was quick to offer a rebuttal of the accusation, taking to Twitter to not only defend his actions, but also to call Meryl Streep an “overrated” actress who was vilifying him because she was a “Hillary flunky who lost big.”
+Donald Trump was quick to offer a rebuttal of the accusation, taking to Twitter to not only defend his actions but also to call Meryl Streep an “overrated” actress who was vilifying him because she was a “Hillary flunky who lost big.”

 Meryl Streep, one of the most over-rated actresses in Hollywood, doesn't know me but attacked last night at the Golden Globes.
 She is a…..